microsoft/AzureTipsAndTricks/blog/tip22.md

 :tv: Watch the video : [How to use deployment slots for web applications](https://youtu.be/cavW-t4rItY?WT.mc_id=youtube-azuredevtips-azureappsdev).
 :::

+### Deployment Slots for Web Apps using Azure App Service

 #### Test Web Apps in Production with Azure App Service

 We've recently created a [web app](https://microsoft.github.io/AzureTipsAndTricks/blog/tip19.html) and uploaded it to Azure App Service.
 We also took a look at [multiple ways](https://microsoft.github.io/AzureTipsAndTricks/blog/tip20.html) to examine those files through the Azure portal interface and how we'd add [extensions](https://microsoft.github.io/AzureTipsAndTricks/blog/tip21.html) to our web apps.
 In this post, we'll take a look at using deployment slots for web apps.